cfn-modules/ssh-bastion/README.md

 * Highly available: A single EC2 instance is running at a time (will be automatically replaced in case of failure)
 * Scalable: EC2 instances capacity (CPU, RAM, network, ...) is limited by design
+* Secure: Root volume is not encrypted at-rest (not possible unless the AMI is encrypted)
+* Secure: Root volume it not backed up